chris-greening/chris-greening-blog/posts/Completing missing combinations of data with pandas' MultiIndex/README.md

 ```

 ## Creating a MultiIndex with all possible combinations of categories
-## Reindexing the DataFrame to align with the MultiIndex
+## Reindexing our DataFrame to align with the MultiIndex
 ## Filling missing values in our completed DataFrame
 ## Conclusion
 ## Additional resources